wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Extra field tags can be used in subject setting.
+For available field tags, click 'help' next to the 'E-mail Subject Prefix:' setting.

 = 3.1.2 =
 - (25 Jan 2012) - Use WP function is_ssl() for better SSL compatibility.
 - Fix vCita 'JS on every page' bug in admin and WP site.